-Kali-Ahset Amen is the John Lewis Fellowship Program Director of Humanity in Action.
+Kali-Ahset Amen is a former John Lewis Fellowship Program Director of Humanity in Action.
 She holds a B.A. in African Studies (Columbia University), a Ph.D. in Sociology (Emory University) and a graduate certificate in Museum Studies (Harvard University).
 She is an Assistant Professor of Sociology at Johns Hopkins University and Associate Editor of City & Community, the urban section journal of the American Sociological Association.
 Kali-Ahset’s scholarship and intellectual activism focus on black subjectivities and citizenship inequality in Central America and the U.S. South.
 She has received multiple fellowships in support of her research, including most recently, a 2018 Beinecke Library Postdoctoral Fellowship from Yale University.
 Previously, Kali-Ahset was Associate Director of the James Weldon Johnson Institute for the Study of Race and Difference at Emory University and served on the faculty of Emory’s Master’s program in International Development Practice.
 Beyond the academy, Kali-Ahset has worked as a policy researcher, award-winning radio journalist and exhibition curator for libraries and museums.
 She has lived and worked in South Africa, Zimbabwe, Panama and France.
 Want to reach out to Kali-Ahset Amen?
 Feel free to e-mail.

 More from Kali-Ahset Amen

 Thank you to our 2020 US Review and Admissions Committees

 As every year, Humanity in Action received many applications for our Fellowships in Europe and Atlanta this year.
 We are so grateful to the dedicated Senior Fellows and friends who volunteered their time and energy in reading and reviewing applications.